The first time I officially cooked for Charlie was on his birthday, over 5 years ago. And no, I did not make this Moroccan Lamb Chili Recipe.

 The meal was delicious of course, and even more so because he made it for me.
 But I’ve been on a mission ever since to create superior chili recipes, and ones with Slow Cooker instructions, should he happen to surprise me again with a comforting Crock Pot meal.

-This lamb chili is spiced with Moroccan harissa paste and slow cooked with sweet potatoes, chickpeas, and kale - a great fall gluten-free crock pot recipe!
+This lamb chili recipe is spiced with Moroccan harissa paste and slow cooked with sweet potatoes, chickpeas, and kale - a great fall gluten-free slow cooker recipe with Mediterranean flavors!

 - 2 tablespoons olive oil

 - 1 pound ground lamb